Leadership Development

 (8 hours/0.8 CEUs)

-Leaders in public sector must have a clear understanding of the industry’s importance in the coming decade as our society faces challenges requiring vision and experience.
-The class is an overview of the field of public administration, looking at current and future trends specific to the culture and history of Orange County.
-Class discussions will address the meaning of leadership as applied to policy-making settings.
+Leaders in the public sector must have a clear understanding of their agency's importance in the coming decade as our society faces challenges requiring vision and experience.
+This class is an overview of the field of public administration, looking at current and future trends specific to the culture and history of public agencies.
+Class discussions will address the meaning of leadership and various agency models.
 You will examine leadership principles and practices, and essential components of organizational behavior.

 Strategic Thinking and Decision Making